dupgit/sauvegarde/README.md

 required to build the project. jansson's library version is quite recent but it compiles nicely and depends on nothing (as far as I know).
-Compiling sauvegarde also needs gnutls development files (used by libmicrohttpd.
+Compiling sauvegarde also needs gnutls development files (used by libmicrohttpd).
 Please have a look at .travis.yml file in order to see how to compile dependencies before compiling sauvegarde.

 Sauvegarde's project is known to compile (sometimes at the expense of